Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Please note: Beginning July 30, 2012, state law requires WisDOT to deliver all titles to the lien holder (lender).
 If you have a lien (loan) on your vehicle, check lien look up and contact the lien holder if they hold the title.

-If your Wisconsin certificate of title has been lost, destroyed, or is illegible, you may obtain a replacement by:
+If your Wisconsin certificate of title has been lost, destroyed, or is illegible, you may obtain a replacement by applying online, by mail or in person:

 Using the online replacement title application you need: